 At the end of the year, the teacher gives a final assessment and reports the percentage increase in skill level among her students to her supervisor.

-verifies the growth in her students.
+Here's the kicker: no one but the teacher verifies the growth in her students.

-Yet this growth, combined with the principal's review on her performance, forms the bulk of her pay-for-performance evaluation at the end of the school year.
-How is this system not ripe for fraud?
-Not once in my four years of operating under this growth system did I ever hear a colleague lament that her students had not achieved at least 80% growth over the baseline given at the beginning of the year.
+Yet this data, combined with the principal's subjective review on her teaching, forms the bulk of her performance-based evaluation at the end of the school year.
+How is this practice not ripe for fraud?
+Not once in my four years of officially reporting scores did I ever hear a colleague lament that her students had not achieved at least 80% growth over the baseline given at the beginning of the year.
+(80% was the standard we were told to strive for, for something called Universal Level of Achievement.)
 And not once were any of us asked to provide the tests that back up the scores we reported.
-In my final year of teaching, I ran an experiment.
-Where I had earlier done my best to implement the goals and assessments in an honorable and honest way, that year, I fabricated the baseline and final scores just to see if I could.
-And yes, I could.
-The principal took me at my word that the results I reported, which were modest enough not to set off any alarm bells, were authentic.
+I know; I routinely asked this question of my colleagues at the end of each school year.

 In my final year of teaching in that district, I ran an experiment.
 Where I had earlier done my best to implement the goals and assessments in an honorable and honest way, that year, I never gave any assessments for my goals.
 I fabricated the baseline and final scores just to see if I could.
 And yes, I could.
 The principal took me at my word that the results I reported, which were modest enough not to set off any alarm bells, were authentic.
 The amount of time I saved just entering scores that I thought looked feasible allowed me more time to plan for my students and more time in the classroom to actually instruct them.
 I have to wonder how many teachers across my former school district have discovered this, as well, and are merely going through the motions to satisfy a pointless requirement.
 Talk about the elephant in the living room!